Back

 Validating Machine Learning Models: A Detailed Overview

-ML model validation evaluates a model's performance on data that was not used to train the model.
-This helps to ensure that the model will generalize well to new data and perform as expected in the real world.
+ML model validation evaluates a model's performance on data that was not used to train it.
+This helps ensure that the model will generalize well to new data and perform as expected in the real world.

 Why Validate Machine Learning Models?

-There are several reasons why it is important to validate ML models.
+Here are the top three reasons why it is important to validate ML models.

-First, ML model validation can help to identify and correct overfitting.
-Overfitting occurs when a model learns the training data too well and is unable to generalize to new data.
-Model validation can help to identify overfitting by evaluating the model's performance on data that was not used to train it.
+ML model validation helps identify and correct overfitting.
+Overfitting occurs when a model learns the training data too well and can't generalize to new data.
+Model validation evaluates the model's performance on new data to identify overfitting.

-Third, ML model validation also helps to track the performance of a model over time.
-As the data distribution changes, the performance of a model may also change.
-Model validation can help to identify these changes and take corrective action if necessary.
+ML model validation also helps to track a model's performance over time.
+As the data distribution changes, a model's performance may also change.

 Types of Model Validation